An Invitation to Apply for the Position of

 - Eagerness to work collaboratively as part of a team

 - A strong track record of building positive relationships across various stakeholder groups demonstrating a value towards diversity and inclusivity

 You’re all in.
 You believe there is no more urgent task than to educate students from low-income backgrounds, so you are committed to the core.
-Our work is high-energy, fast-paced, tiring and sometimes all-consuming, and you wouldn’t have it any other way.
+Our work is high-energy, fast-paced, tiring but rewarding.
 You own your work and when you reach your goals, you reach higher.
 You work incredibly hard, and are inspired by the urgency of what we do.
 You aren’t afraid to ask for help, feedback, and support; you’re equally eager to give all of the above.
 You’re driven by personal accountability, data, and results, and you’re not above doing whatever’s asked.
 You make friends at work, smile through hectic days, and add a little levity along the way.
 You have the opportunity to work with students, and there’s always someone who’s got your back from coaching you through a challenging day to helping you grow professionally.
 And while the environment can be fast paced and ever-changing, you’ll have all of the technology and caffeine you need to get the job done.